Megasware128/dainty-shared/shared-configuration.md

-# Configuration across applications
+# Shared configuration

-Dainty has a unique configuration schema per application.
-However, the properties `"variant"` and `"colors"` are shared among them.
-In addition, Dainty has support for presets among all applications.
-That is also described in this document.
+Dainty has a unique configuration schema defined for each application.
+Properties `"variant"` and `"colors"` are shared among all schemas.
+In addition, Dainty for every application supports configuration presets.

 ## `configuration.json`